alopatindev/alopatindev.github.io/_posts/2016-04-30-career-shift-time.markdown

 layout: post
 title: "Career Shift Time!"
 date: 2016-04-30 00:30:00 +0300
-categories: career
+categories: career culture
 ---

-That might sounds funny to some people but I'm thinking about my next major career change for a long time (about two years now).
+That might sounds funny to some people but I'm thinking about my next major career change during a long period of time (about two years now).

 My career history is pretty short:

-- started as a QA guy in a small game development company
+- started as a QA guy at a small game development company
 - quickly shifted to Software Engineering
 - eventually got hired by [Electronic Arts](http://www.ea.com), still working there